 The minimum entry requirement is a 2.2 UK degree or the overseas equivalent in a relevant subject.
 Degree disciplines such as Medicine, Dentistry, Chemistry, Biology or related subjects in the Sciences will be considered.

 Months of entry

 This course introduces you to the principles of experimental pathology applied to oral disease.
 It is provides a grounding in experimental method for dental graduates who plan to follow either a career in academic dentistry or one of the clinical specialities.
-It also provides an opportunity for science graduates to learn about oral disease, in preparation for a career in dental research.

 We offer you a fundamental training in the principles of laboratory research methods and the range of techniques used to study the behaviour of oral tissues in health and disease.